xyz9911/FLAME/README.md

 ## 🔥 News (stay tuned for updates)

+* **Update** We provide feature extracting scripts to facilitate the application of our method to various domains.
 * **[2025.1.18]** Our paper has been selected for oral presentation at the conference.
 * **[2024.12.27]** We release code for reproducing the SOTA results.
 * **[2024.12.9]** Our paper is accepted by AAAI 2025.